 Make a solution by combining one alcohol with three parts water and rubbing it immediately on the bugs.

 If the infestation isn’t too bad, it will help.

 4. Dishwashing Liquid

-Dishwashing liquid is a very popular bug repellant.
-The solution of dishwashing liquid and water gets rid of almost any kind of bugs instantly.
+Dishwashing liquid is a very popular bug-repellant.
+The solution of dishwashing liquid and water instantly removes almost any kind of bug.

 5. Garlic and Water Solution

 Garlic has a very pungent smell that bugs explicitly hate.
-Take about four to five cloves of fresh garlic and grind them together with a cup of water.
+Take about four to five fresh garlic cloves and grind them with a cup of water.

 Fill this solution into a spray bottle and spray lightly on your pothos.
 Or, place a few crushed garlic on the topsoil.
 As easy as that!

 As much as it is essential to eliminate bugs on your pothos as soon as you see them, it is mandatory to eliminate them.

 Unfortunately, there are instances where a plant parent thinks the bugs are gone, but they keep reappearing.